deepgram/browser-agent/README.md

 # Browser Agent

-An experimental web component for integrating with Deepgram's Voice Agent API in a browser environment.
-Manages both the microphone and the websocket.
+A pair of experimental web components for integrating with Deepgram's Voice Agent API in a browser environment.

+- The agent component is an all-in-one web component that manages the microphone, websocket, and animation.
 Add it to any page and get chatting!
+- The hoop component is the animation, standalone.
+More useful when you've got your own rules for socket integration, and just want the look and feel!

 ## Installation